- Undergraduate Admissions+

 Also see below for information on The Hall Bar, special occasions, dietary requirements, self-catered accommodation and food policies.

 |Mon||12.30-1.30pm||5pm - 7pm||-|

 |Tues||12.30-1.30pm||5pm - 7pm||-|

 Lunch is served on a pay-as-you-go basis five days a week and is a self-service choice of hot meals, a well-stocked salad bar, desserts and drinks.
 Breakfast options are available in Farthings café (see below).

 Informal Hall refers to a self-service evening meal offered in Hall six days a week, which consists of a two-course dinner.

-Formal Hall is a two or three course meal served at the table, which includes wine on Sundays.
+Formal Hall is a two or three course meal served at the table, on Sundays only in Trinity term, and includes wine.

 All students living on the main site are catered for in the Hall each night, having pre-paid termly for an evening meal plan.
 On the evenings where both Formal and Informal Hall are served, all first year students attend Formal Hall, whereas non-first-year students have the option of attending either sitting.

 First year students automatically take out a 'standard meal plan' (£299 per term) which covers their evening meals six nights a week.